rezamarzban/AI-TensorFlow.js/README.md

 All of TensorFlow.js examples and demoes in the web are complicated and confusing, But this project is consist of few codes which make it easy to understanding.

-If there is hardware limitations in your system such as webGL GPU texture size limit replace below code in "model.js" file:
+If there is hardware limitations in your system such as webGL GPU texture size limit replace below code lines in "model.js" file:

 const Xtrain = tf.tensor2d(data.trainImages, [55000, 784]);